Sports events in England allowed to resume from Monday

+“There is still much work to be done to ensure the safety of everyone involved,” Premier League chief executive Richard Masters said.

+The government announcement allows English cricket authorities to plan for international series against West Indies and Pakistan.
+Formula One is also exploring two races at Silverstone from July, with the season yet to start.

-Horse racing and snooker have already lined up events for Monday in anticipation of the end of an 11-week shutdown of sports.
+The first competitions to return on Monday are set to be horse racing, snooker and greyhound racing which lined up events in anticipation of the end of an 11-week shutdown of sports.

+British horse racing employs tens of thousands of people and the absence of meets since March 17 has left many facing “considerable hardship,” according to the Jockey Club.

+“The lockdown has been an incredibly hard period for our industry and it will be a long road back to recovery,” Jockey Club chief executive Delia Bushell said.
+“While we are not a human-contact sport, extensive plans are nevertheless in place to create the safest possible environment for participants.”

 Athletes and other staff will be required to travel to venues individually and by private transport where possible.
 Screening for coronavirus symptoms is required before entering.